nest/nest-simulator/doc/contribute/index.rst

 For making changes to the PyNEST APIs, please see our :doc:`templates_styleguides/pyapi_template`.

-If you are a VIM user and require support for SLI files, please refer to our :doc:`templates_styleguides/vim_support_sli`.
+If you are a Vim user and require support for SLI files, please refer to our :doc:`templates_styleguides/vim_support_sli`.

 Contribute a Python example script
 ----------------------------------